 However, Google provides a way to store files from your computer unto both Google Drive and Google Photos.
 For this purpose you can install Google Backup & Sync computer program that can automatically upload files to your storage space from Google.

-Google Backup & Sync is a program for your computer, Windows or Mac.
+Google Drive for Desktop (Google Backup & Sync) is a program for your computer, Windows or Mac.
 It is a simple program that focuses on getting files from your computer to your storage areas in Google Drive and Google Photos.
 It is a nifty little program that can perform a backup service and save important files and media to your Google Drive storage space.

 Unlike Google Drive, which synchronizes only one folder on your computer with My Drive in the cloud, Google Backup & Sync allows you to pick other folders from your computer to be backed up.
 This is pretty cools since, for example you don’t want to make a copy of your Pictures folder and place it in the Google Drive folder…that would create two copies of your photos and take up lots of space.